loomio/loomio/docs/en/plugins/README.md

 plugin.use_component :tag_fetcher, outlet: :before_thread_previews
 ```

 Now, if we load up our app, we’ll see our tag displayed nicely next to the discussion title.
+Hooray!

 ### PART 5: Testing our controller

 If you're not testing it, you're not doing it right!
 We provide the ability to add your own specs.
-If they're in the plugins/spec folder, they'll even be run as part of the CI, so you can be more confident that your plugins aren't breaking stuff.
+If they're in the plugins/ folder, they'll even be run as part of the CI, so you can be more confident that your plugins aren't breaking stuff.

 For this plugin, the thing that makes most sense is a controller spec, to make sure that we're responding with the right thing when an API call is made.
-You can check it out here (link to plugin)
+You can check it out [here](https://github.com/loomio/loomio_tags/blob/master/spec/discussion_tags_controller_spec.rb)

 Some interesting things:
 - You can define factories right there in the file if you need them